cosmos/sdk-tutorials/academy/ibc/clients.md

 **Creating a Client**

 Start with [`msg_serve.go`](https://github.com/cosmos/ibc-go/blob/main/modules/core/keeper/msg_server.go), which is where the messages come in.
-Here we first see a `CreateClient` function, which will be submitted by a relayer through the relaying software to create an IBC client on the chain that the message is submitted to:
+This is the first appearance of the `CreateClient` function, which will be submitted by a relayer through the relaying software to create an IBC client on the chain that the message is submitted to:

 ```go
 // CreateClient defines a rpc handler method for MsgCreateClient.